OYERA1/oyera1/README.md

 ### Hey!

-- I’m currently learning: "React, NextJs, TypeScript, Prisma"
+- I’m currently learning: "React, NextJs, TypeScript, C#, .NET"
 - I’m looking for a internship or junior job
 - Where you can reach me: 7.chiacherini@gmail.com
 - Link to my CV in portuguese: https://onlinecurriculo.com.br/r/b7W6yWGdg